 Personal Space and Privacy

 China is one of the world’s most populated countries with a little over 1.3 billion people all packed into a space that is just a bit smaller than the whole of the United States.
 It isn’t too surprising, then, that the Chinese hold different views about the appropriate social distance between two people.
 Not to mention the fact that the English word “privacy” doesn’t have a direct translation in Chinese.
 Personal space and privacy just isn’t thought of in the same terms by the Chinese as it is in Western countries.
+One can visit Espresso Translations homepage to know more and get translation services.

 While living in China, a foreigner might frequently be asked a large number of personal questions.
 Such questions could include, “What is your salary?” or “How old is your girlfriend?”
 It’s also not unusual to hear comments that sound unflattering to someone from the West but are perfectly acceptable in China.
 These comments might include “You’re looking a little fat,” or “You look a little too old, and you should shave off that beard.”
 These comments are not meant to be insulting or condescending.
 Instead, Chinese people will say them to show that they are interested in your well-being and in you as a person.